Tommaarleveld/RedkiwiExperience/README.md

 # RedkiwiExperience

-This is a School Project made by: @Tommaarleveld, @Damianvstraten, @SamsonVE, @Olcay4, @rubenodeman & @Benno6194
+This is a School Project made in Unity by: @Tommaarleveld, @Damianvstraten, @SamsonVE, @Olcay4, @rubenodeman & @Benno6194

 Our client is @Redkiwi-NL.
 They are looking for ways to find new long-term Developers.
 So we decided to build a game where you would become acquainted with the company.